naineshv/ExData_Plotting1/README.md

 - Each script will download the dataset file if not already downloaded in the working directory.
 - It will then extract the required data (for 2 dates only) from the file in a dataframe.
 I have used the *sqldf and dplyr* packages for the same.
 - It then transforms the Date variable to Date class and add a new column *DateTime* which is a combination of Date and Time variables.
 The DateTime variable is used in plots where applicable.
+- It opens the graphic device png, makes the required plot and annotates.
+Then it closes the device.
 - Packages used: *dplyr, sqldf*